Protein:

 Method: Smoker or Oven

 These days the dish is typically made from a whole or section of pork shoulder.
 Though you can make the dish with a Boston butt, we highly recommend using a skin on roast so you can also enjoy the crispy pork rind, or cuero.
+The delicious crispy skin is one of the best parts of this pork shoulder recipe.
 For this recipe we are using a skin on picnic roast and cooking the pernil on our smoker, to add a subtle smoky element to the dish.

 To make this Puerto Rican Smoked Pernil recipe you will need: